Easy Flaky Keto Biscuits

 Low carb almond flour biscuit recipe

-I’ve tested a lot of low carb biscuit recipes over the years, and this is the one I keep coming back to.
+I’ve tested a lot of low carb biscuit recipes over the years, and this keto biscuit recipe is the one I keep coming back to.
 The layers are real.
 Not that dense, crumbly texture you get from most gluten-free baking, but actual flaky layers that pull apart.
 The whole thing comes down to frozen butter and a simple folding technique.

 These biscuits use almond flour and coconut flour with no eggs.
 They rise from baking powder, baking soda, and the acid in sour cream.
 The frozen butter is what makes the layers.
 It creates steam pockets in the oven, and those pockets separate into flaky sheets as they bake.
 I tried softened butter once and the difference was dramatic.
 Tender, sure, but the biscuit was completely flat.